lmcnulty/iip-word-lists/README.md

 * jeru0003.xml, line 127: <lb> should have attribute break="no"
 * zoor0013.xml, line 136: 'expan="ἔτους"&gt;' appears outside of tag
 * zoor0136.xml, line 156: 'expan="ἡμέρᾳ"&gt;' appears outside of tag

+## Misc

+Thank you to the [Unicode Consortium](unicode.org) for keeping us on our toes by including the seperate characters '·' '‧' '⋅' '•' and '∙'.